Convertidor de moneda

 Bring your original passport and a copy thereof or, otherwise, an entry permit proving your migratory status.

 A copy of the receipts for your purchases.

 For details on the VAT application process, visit the National Tax and Customs Department's site.

-Now that you know about our local currency and the different payment methods available in Colombia, you can come and enjoy all that the most welcoming place on Earth has to offer.
-Learn more here!
+Now that you know about our local currency and the different payment methods available in Colombia, you can come and enjoy all that our country Colombia has to offer Learn more here!